epurpur/Intro-to-Version-Control/README.md

 This is probably more likely how you will be using git in reality.
 Someone, or a group, has probably has written some code that you want to download and use for yourself, make changes to, and develop over time.

 #### First, fork my repository
 In the top right corner of the screen, click 'fork'.
 You'll make a copy of my <b><i> git intro </i></b> repository for yourself.
-We are doing this so that we are not all pushing changes to my remote repository at once, but instead to your own repository as if it was the 'master'.
+We are doing this so that we are not all pushing changes to my remote repository at once, but instead to your own repository.

   If you are not a collaborator in a repo, you can't branch that repo.
 However, you can "fork" it, which is just creates a clone of the repo on the GitHub server.
   1. You can't push changes directly back to the original repo.